rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 YANG Module Synchronization

 To make subscription requests, the subscriber needs to know the YANG datastore schemas used by the publisher.
-These schemas are available in the YANG library module ietf-yang-library.yang as defined in
+These schemas are available in the YANG library module ietf-yang-library.yang as defined in {{RFC8525}}.
-{{RFC8525}}.
 The receiver is expected to know the YANG library information before starting a subscription.

 The set of modules, revisions, features, and deviations can change at runtime (if supported by the publisher implementation).
-For this purpose, the YANG library provides a simple "ya8639ng-library-change" notification that informs the subscriber that the library has changed.
+For this purpose, the YANG library provides a simple "yang-library-change" notification that informs the subscriber that the library has changed.
 In this case, a subscription may need to be updated to take the updates into account.
 The receiver may also need to be informed of module changes in order to process updates regarding datastore

+**TODO, this section should be updated so that a subscription is restarted if the schema that it is using changes, and to incorporate ideas to fingerprint the subscription schema in the subscription-started notification.**

 # YANG {#ietf-yp-lite-yang}